S-M-Ammar/S-M-Ammar-ReadyTensor-MultiClass-Classification-FARS-Ensemble-Learner/README.md

 # Ensemble Learner in Scikit-Learn with Shapley Explanations
 ## Project Description
-This repository is a dockerized implementation of the re-usable binary classifier model.
-It is implemented in flexible way so that it can be used with any binary classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
+This repository is a dockerized implementation of the re-usable multi-class classifier model.
+It is implemented in flexible way so that it can be used with any multi-class classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.
 The following are the requirements for using your data with this model:
 - The data must be in CSV format.
 - The number of rows must not exceed 20,000.
 Number of columns must not exceed 200.
 The model may function with larger datasets, but it has not been performance tested on larger datasets.